Taming-the-BEAST/Structured-birth-death-model/README.md

 First, we need to set up the rate category count.
 To approximate the continuous gamma rate distribution BEAST2 uses the discrete gamma distribution, where sites are divided into k equally probable rate categories.
 In general, 4-6 categories work well for most datasets, while having more categories involve a lot of computation at little precision gain, so we set the `Gamma category count` to 4.
-We would also like to estimate the `Shape` parameter, which describes the chape of the continuous gamma distribution we approximate.
+We would also like to estimate the `Shape` parameter, which describes the shape of the continuous gamma distribution we approximate.
-To do so, we need to set it to a non-zero value (e.g. the default 1.0) and tick the `estimate` chackbox.
+To do so, we need to set it to a non-zero value (e.g. the default 1.0) and tick the `estimate` checkbox.
-While the gamma categories account for rate variation, allowing some sites to have an evolutionary rate of 0 can imporove fit to real data.
+While the gamma categories account for rate variation, allowing some sites to have an evolutionary rate of 0 can improve fit to real data.
 To speed up the analysis we will fix this to the actual proportion of invariant sites we have in our alignment, which is 0.867.

 Next, to set up the substitution model, select `HKY` from the drop-down menu (the default option is `JC69`).